MorphStore/LCTL/doc/guide.md

 In this figure, a simple case with only one pair of Parameter Calculator and Encoderis depicted and can be described as follows.
 The input data is first processed by a Tokenizer.
 Most Tokenizers need only a finite prefix of a data sequence to decide how many values to output.
 The rest of the sequence is used as further input for the Tokenizer and processed in the same manner (shown with a dashed line).
 Moreover, there are Tokenizers needing the whole (finite) input sequence to decide how to subdivide it.
 A second task of the Tokenizer is to decide for each output sequence which pair  of  Parameter  Calculator  and  Encoder  is  used  for  the  further  processing.
 Most algorithms process all data in the same way, so we need only one pair of Parameter Calculator and Encoder.
 Some of them distinguish several cases, so that this choice between several pairs is necessary.
 The finite Tokenizer output sequences serve as input for the Parameter Calculator and the Encoder.
 Parameters are often required for the encoding and decoding.
 Therefore, we defined the Parameter Calculator concept, which knows special rules (parameter  definitions) for the calculation of several parameters.
 Parameters can be used to store a state during data processing.
 This is depicted with a dashed line.
 Calculated parameters have a logical representation for further calculations andthe encoding of values as well as a representation at bit level, because on the one hand they are needed to calculate the encoding of values, on the other hand they have to be stored additionally to allow the decoding.
 The Encoder processes an atomic input, where the output of the Parameter Calculator and other parameters are additional inputs.The input is a token that cannot or shall not be subdivided anymore.
 In practice the Encoder mostly gets a single integer value to be mapped into a binary code.
 Similar to the parameter definitions, the Encoder calculates a logical representation of its input value and an encoding at bit level using functions.
 Finally, the Combiner arranges the encoded values and the calculated parameters for the output representation.

-## Overview <a name="Overview"></a>

-This section will give you a short and high-level overview about the implementation approach.
+### From Model to Code <a name="FromModeltoCode"></a>

+In this section, we will introduce the implementation approach in short.
 First, our compression format models are expressed with nested C++ templates belonging to three distinct areas of responsibilities.

 1. Collate area: Each algorithm consists of a 4-tuple of the four Collate templates Tokenizer, ParameterCalculator, Encoder/Recursion, and Combiner - possibly nested.
 At the moment, a maximal nesting depth of 2 is possible.
-2. Term area: The collate concepts contain one or more functions, which are expressed as C++ templates, two.
+2. Calculation area: The collate concepts contain one or more functions, which are expressed as C++ templates, two.
 Here, LCTL provides mainly simple arithmetic expressions and aggregations.
 3. Processing area: In this area all information concerning data types, processing type definitions for SIMD programming is collected in specialized C++ templates and builds the bridge to the TVLLib.
 Each algorithm is knows its integral input datatype as well as a processing style (a vector extension/ register width and a component size, or scalar processing).

 Second, we will explain the translation process to compression and decompression code in short.
 The next figure shows the approach.
 At the left, an algorithm is defined through (1) a template tree using the collate concepts, which, themselves, contain mainly functions as simple abstract syntax trees, and (2) processing information.
 At compile time, this template tree is transformed to an intermediate representation (in the middle of the figure).
-This intermediate tree is contains the general control flow which is equal for compresson and decompression.
-Examples for large transformations are the distinction between not unrollable loop and unrollable loops, switch cases for parameters like bitwidths, or replacements inside switch cases or unrolled loops by constant values like the number of bits to shift the input data to the left respectively to the right.
+This intermediate tree is contains the general control flow which is equal for compression and decompression.
+Examples for large transformations are the distinctions between not unrollable loops and unrollable loops, switch cases for parameters like bitwidths, or replacements inside switch cases or unrolled loops by constant values like the number of bits to shift the input data to the left respectively to the right.
 You can see the last step of generating the compression or decompression code at the right.
 Here, the loops and case distinctions are generated, logical calculations are translated to C++ code in the case of data compression, or inverted before in the case of decompression.
 The generated code can be executed at run time and results in compression and decompression speeds similar to manual implementations.

 <p align="center">
   <img width="800" src="figs/Translation.png">
 </p>

-### From Model to Code <a name="FromModeltoCode"></a>

 ## The Language Implementation <a name="TheLanguageImplementation"></a>